CogentRoleplayCommunity/FogentRoleplay/README.md

 Veronica and Flint tried for children many times, but tragedy struck every time.
 After years of trying, Veronica eventually bore a sickly heir, a daughter with hair as white as the full moons.

 ### Unique Armor

+#### Dragonguard

+This superior runecrafted breastplate has a dragon motif etched into its design.
+Created for Lord Maxwell Reddington for his treks into the catacombs beneath Redwall.
+This armor provides good protection for the wearer's vital organs.

+Dragon Sense:

+The bearer of this armor gets an uneasy feeling when there are draconic creatures near…

+Dragon Element Resistance:

++1 Defense vs dragon elemental attacks (Dragonfire, Dragontide, Dragonterra, ect)

 ## Player Characters